Nikit-370/QR-Code-Generator/README.md

 This python script generates a QR code.

 Note:-
-First for running the program you have to install its dependicies that are as folls:- pip install qrcode pip install fillow pip install pypng
+First for run the "Dependicies.bat" file provided with the repository as it install all the dependicies to run the program.